aniruddhakal/arxiv_dataset_insights/ResearchSteps.md

 - In EDA as I explored the labels in tree hierarchy fashion.
 We can see that `physics.atom-ph` is associated across many different top level labels such as - `nucl-th`, `nucl-ex`, `hep-lat`.
 Or even labels at the parent level to `physics.atom-ph` don't follow consistent hierarchy either.
 Which does offers me insights that hierarchical topic / label association seems alright, but may not be the best / complete solution to the problem at hand.
   ![eda_labels_hierarchy_overlaps.png](resources/eda_labels_hierarchy_overlaps.png)

 #### Top Level Unique Categories

 - Among 176 unique categories, I saw naming pattern.
 - These are some of the examples from 176 unique categories - 'quant-ph', 'physics.flu-dyn', 'acc-phys', 'ao-sci', ' math.KT', 'cs.CE', 'q-fin.PM', 'cs.CV', 'cs.MS', 'math.GM'
 - As per the [Arxiv Category Taxonomies](https://arxiv.org/category_taxonomy), even though `cs.CE`, `cs.CV`, `cs.MS`, belong to `Computational Engineering`, `Computer Vision`, and `Mathematical Software` respectively, they still fall under `cs` - `Computer Science` as their major category.
 - And hence, in order to go towards the broader level of categories, I split the names by any symbols, and took first word, to land at 31 unique broader level categories, or 32 if I rather add `q-bio`, and `q-fin` separately, and remove `q`.
     - Although, issue with this is e.g. if we consider `quant` as top level category, here are two examples where `quant` appears at the beginning of one - `quant-ph`, and in the middle of the other one `cond-mat.quant-gas`.
-- Going through [Arxiv's Online Taxonomies](https://arxiv.org/category_taxonomy) 2nd broad level categories, there are about 13 or such 2nd level categories.
+- Going through [Arxiv Online Taxonomies](https://arxiv.org/category_taxonomy) 2nd broad level categories, there are about 13 or such 2nd level categories.
 Although, they don't have everything covered in their taxonomy.
-- Some examples of missing categories from [Arxiv'x Online Taxonomies](https://arxiv.org/category_taxonomy) are `patt`, `solv`, `adap`, `funct`, `bayes` etc.
+- Some examples of missing categories from [Arxiv Online Taxonomies](https://arxiv.org/category_taxonomy) are `patt`, `solv`, `adap`, `funct`, `bayes` etc.
 - So overall this study suggests that the range between 7 and 30 categories as a broad level categories exploration exercise makes sense.
 - Although, if we want to dive into concept level details, we need to go higher in range for finding the optimal number of topics, hence, I tried ranges all the way up to 1500 and beyond in my experiments.

 #### Text Lengths and Assumptions for Outliers

 - Outlier articles are 22 where the way they were treated as was based on the word count for their abstracts > 500 words (this is before tokenization).
     - Pretrained BERT model was only trained on 512 tokens for single sequence